aiplanethub/mini-bootcamp-introduction-to-data-visualization-with-matplotlib/pyplot-formatting/1472-Formatting the plots.md

-### 3. Adding Markers
+### Adding Markers

 So you've plotted lines that pass through the points in the dataset.
-But we can't really see those points in the lines above, can we?
+But we can't see those points in the lines above, can we?

 Adding markers to a line plot can be a useful way to distinguish multiple lines or to highlight particular data points.